 If you do fill out this worksheet, follow these steps:

-- Medical and dental expenses that are more than 7.5 percent of your adjusted gross income — or the amount you earn before taxes are taken out
+- Medical expenses that are more than 7.5% of your income

 - State and local income taxes up to $10,000